Surprising Reasons to Minimize Kids Clothing

 There are so many.

 Some that matter today, right now.
-Some that affect how we live, how we raise our children and what we do with our time and money.
+Some that affect how we live, how we raise our children, and what we do with our time and money.

 Others will matter later, in how our children decide to live and how our planet will cope with ALL this unnecessary clothing!
+Without sounding like my high school English teacher, I am begging you to at least consider minimizing your kid’s attire.

-Final Thoughts on Minimizing Kids Clothing
+Final Thoughts on Why to Minimize Kids Clothing